What you need to know about doing business in Türkiye

 Inflation

-According to TÜIK (in Turkish), the Turkish Statistical Institute, a rapid increase in exports fuelled 11% growth in the Turkish economy in 2021.
-In December 2023, inflation rose to over 65% year-on-year, significantly impacting the purchasing power of Turkish citizens.
+According to TÜIK (in Turkish), the Turkish Statistical Institute, the Turkish economy grew by 4.5% in 2023.
+In June 2024, inflation rose to over 72% year-on-year, significantly impacting the purchasing power of Turkish citizens.
 The weak Turkish Lira makes importing goods from the EU expensive and importing from Türkiye cheap.

 Difficult relationship